 If you are like me and have been the victim of dog diet fear-mongering, keep reading.

-The trendy word that is cast from both raw and kibble proponents is about to take on a whole new meaning.
+The trendy word that is cast by both raw dog food and kibble proponents is about to take on a whole new meaning.

 What is a Balanced Diet for Dogs?

 Consider the wise words of Inigo Montoya, “You keep using that word.
 I do not think it means what you think it means.”

 Balance according to Dictionary.com, is defined as having equality or equivalence in weight, parts, etc.; to be in equilibrium.

 Sure, some people do use the word “balance” in terms of an equitable balance of certain nutrients.
 The ratio of calcium to phosphorus is one such example where a ratio imbalance can result in serious orthopedic consequences in dogs.

 But where both sides go wrong, is when the word “balance” seems to take on new meaning.
 When the word is used to mean healthy, optimal, or species-appropriate.